uetke/website_content/blog/python/03_HDF5_python.rst

 The command means that all the data in ``dset[0:100,0:100]`` will be stored together.
 It is also true for ``dset[200:300, 200:300]``, ``dset[100:200, 400:500]``, etc. According to h5py, there are some performance implications while using `chunks`:

     Chunking has performance implications.
-It’s recommended to keep the total size of your chunks between 10 KiB and 1 MiB, larger for larger datasets.
+It is recommended to keep the total size of your chunks between 10 KiB and 1 MiB, larger for larger datasets.
 Also keep in mind that when any element in a chunk is accessed, the entire chunk is read from disk.

 There is also the possibility of enabling auto-chunking, that will take care of selecting the best size automatically.
 Auto-chunking is enabled by default if you use compression or ``maxshape``.
 You enable it explicitly by doing: